Aiven-Open/klaw-docs/docs/workflows/subscription/request-subscription.md

-# Request a new Subscription
+# Request a new subscription

 The process for requesting a new subscription to be created in Apache Kafka® is straightforward and efficient.
 The team that owns the relevant topic is